 10. Calculating cash to close

 This is where all of the money you need to close your loan is itemized and mapped out for you.
-As you comparison-shop, you only need to focus on the lender fees (section A).
-The “Other Costs” (listed in sections E through H) are the same regardless of the lender you choose.
+As you comparison shop, you only need to focus on the lender fees (Section A).
+The “other costs” (listed in Sections E through H) are the same regardless of the lender you choose.
 These include:

-• Tax and government fees
+• Taxes and government fees

 • Prepaid expenses